Azure7896/ZeroOne-TicketingSystem-Frontend/README.md

   - Google Chrome
   - Adobe Photoshop
   - Docker

-  -
-Main functionalities Frontend&Backend:
+Main functionalities:

-  - Contenerized applicaton via Dockerfile and Docker-Compose
+  - Contenerized applicaton
   - Welcome ticket and pre-defined first start configuration
   - Responsive design for desktop and mobile devices
   - Reactive forms with validations
-  - Account registartion with e-mail conirmation
+  - Account registartion with e-mail confirmation
   - Login with JSON Web Token (JWT)
   - Application security with Spring Security (ROLES, endpoints security, passwords encryption with BCrypt and more)
   - Globally CORS config
-  - Login page with live database and server status
+  - Login page with database and server status
   - Non-standard error pages with error codes (and emoticon :D)
-  - Search bar with prompts (with API requests)
+  - Search bar with prompts (with API requests, debounce time etc.)
-  - Sorting (By: newst, oldest, my tickets)
+  - Sorting and filtering records (By: newst, oldest, my tickets)
   - Live ticket table with automatic refreshing
   - Live calculating times to tickets resolve
-  - Grid menu
-  - Chart and dedicated chart window (number of tickets from last 7 days per day, number of tickets per statuses, number of tickers per month, number of tickets per category)
+  - Chart and dedicated chart window (number of tickets from last 7 days per day, number of tickets per statuses, number of tickers per month)
   - Globally refresh option ON/OFF
-  - Ticket window with replies and auto refesh
+  - Ticket window with ticket info, replies, text editor and auto refresh
-  - Set general failures functionality (display failures on a client page)
+  - General failures functionality (display failures on a client page)
-  - Add failure with validation
-  - Activate/deactivate failures faunctionality
   - CLLENT: Add ticket form with validation
   - CLIENT: Tickets list
   - CLIENT: Ticket window with replies
   - Change password
   - Animations (loading, charts, bars)

 Check also ZeroOne-TicketingSystem-Backend repository for more informations about backend REST API layer created in Java 17 with Spring Boot framework.